 “How much,” I asked out of curiosity.
 His curt reply was four months’ worth.
 How he let a tenant stay that long with so much debt left me with a few unsavory ideas.

-I paid him cash right there on the spot.
-It put him in a better mood, albeit slightly, given he was here to collect on more than just rent.
-He turned to his own business, probably to harass whomever else lived within these walls.
+I paid him cash right there on the spot, putting him in a better mood, albeit slightly, given he was here to collect on more than just rent.
+Eyeing me from head to toe, he huffed before turning to his own business.
+Not to confess too much, but if I was a betting gal, chances are he is probably going to harass whomever else lived within these walls of his.

 With me, myself, and I alone again, I scoured the apartment for any clues, only to find hardly anything worth much.
 The place had minimal furniture and personal belongings to scour through.
 Photos, clothes, and some notebooks.
-One thing that stood out to me was a stuffed animal—a purple cat-like doll, hand-stitched and sewn together.
+There was one thing that stood out to me.
+A stuffed animal—a purple cat-like doll, hand-stitched and sewn together.

 Delilah had mentioned something about a cat.
 This single item wasn’t much to work with, but it was a start.
 Tucking it under my arm, I pried open a window to let in some fresh air, as the room felt a bit stuffy.